jimasp/behave-vsc/CONTRIBUTING.md

 1. `npm install -g vsce` (installs latest version of packaging tool)
 2. `vsce package -o ../mypackagefolder/my-behave-vsc.vsix`

 ---
 ## Troubleshooting
 - See troubleshooting section in the main [README](README.md#troubleshooting) for non-development issues.
+- Have you pulled the latest version of the source code?
 - If you're not hitting a breakpoint, delete _all_ breakpoints and re-add your breakpoint (see below for more info).
-- Do you have the latest version of the source code?
+- If you are stepping in to external code and you didn't mean to, then it's likely you either hit pause, or you need to delete all breakpoints.
+- If your source goes out of sync with debug, kill any watches in the terminal window to force a rebuild.
-- If you get an error debugging "Debug Extension...", set a breakpoint in the `activate()` function.
+- If you get an error running "Debug Extension...", set a breakpoint in the `activate()` function.
-- If you get an error debugging "Run Extension Test Suite...", set a breakpoint in the `runAllTestsAndAssertTheResults()` function.
+- If you get an error running "Run Extension Test Suite...", set a breakpoint in the `runAllTestsAndAssertTheResults()` function.
 - If you don't hit either function breakpoint, try putting a breakpoint at the very first line of every `.ts` file and see if it jumps out of debugging, e.g. is there a node module import/webpack issue?
 - Delete all breakpoints from both extension and host environments if any of the following occur:
 	- If you don't hit a breakpoint that you're sure you should be hitting.
 This may be down to sourcemaps and breakpoints being out of sync (in this case, also consider doing a `git commit` and `git clean fdx`).